 Credit Card Industry Spurs Organizations to Use DMARC Tools

-Businesses & public institutions everywhere use the PCI DSS standard for handling credit card data, as required by payment companies.
-Now, the standard includes DMARC email authentication.
+Companies everywhere use the PCI DSS standard for handling credit card data, as required by payment companies, and now, the standard includes DMARC email authentication

 Key Points

-• PCI DSS v4.0 will require organizations, including businesses and public organizations such as higher education institutions, to use DMARC tools to protect credit card data by March 2025.
+- PCI DSS v4.0 will require companies to use DMARC tools to protect credit card data by March 31, 2025.

-• The new standard is expected to accelerate a lagging DMARC rollout.
+- The standard is expected to accelerate a lagging DMARC rollout.

-Organizations large and small, including businesses and higher education institutions, face a looming deadline to implement the global domain-based message authentication, reporting, and conformance (DMARC) standard for email security and brand protection — or face significant consequences.
+Businesses both large and small face a looming deadline to implement the global domain-based message authentication, reporting, and conformance (DMARC) standard for email security and brand protection — or face significant consequences, including fines ranging from $5,000 to $100,000, though it is not clear how these fines will be enforced.

-The Payment Card Industry Security Standards Council (PCI SSC) has mandated DMARC use by 2025 for any entity handling credit cards and other payments, as well as for financial services providers and higher education institutions that process credit card payments.[1]
+The Payment Card Industry Security Standards Council (PCI SSC) has mandated DMARC use by 2025 for any company handling credit cards and other payments, as well as for financial services providers1.
 DMARC is officially part of the newest PCI Data Security Standard, version 4 (PCI DSS v4.0).

-The DMARC requirement is meant to help organizations operate more securely in an economic landscape that has seen data breaches and credit card thefts continue to mount in number and cost, according to recent cybersecurity statistics.
-It is also expected to accelerate DMARC adoption, since failure to comply with PCI DSS could lead to fines and penalties up to an organization losing its right to handle payments.
-On the other hand, most organizations — especially small and medium-sized businesses (SMBs) and higher-ed institutions — are challenged to adopt the email authentication standard because DMARC tools have proven complicated to deploy.
+The DMARC requirement is meant to help businesses operate more securely in an economic landscape that has seen data breaches and credit card thefts continue to mount in number and cost, according to recent cybersecurity statistics.
+It is also expected to accelerate DMARC adoption, since failure to comply with PCI DSS could lead to fines and penalties up to a business losing its right to handle payments.
+On the other hand, most companies — especially small and medium-sized businesses (SMBs) — are challenged to adopt the email authentication standard because DMARC tools have proven complicated to deploy.

-Both phishing and brand spoofing have been on the rise:
+Both phishing and brand spoofing have been on the rise, resulting in increased costs related to cybercrime:

 Companies’ costs related to cyber credit card theft are growing.
-According to IBM’s 2023 Cost of a Data Breach Report, compromised records with personally identifiable information (PII), including those with credit card information, cost organizations $183 per record — more than any other category of asset stolen in data breaches.
-[4] Customer PII is also the most breached record type of all, compared to employee PII, intellectual property, and other categories.
-Customer PII represents 52% of all breaches in the 2023 report, up eight percentage points over the past two years.
+According to IBM’s 2024 Cost of a Data Breach Report, compromised records with personally identifiable information (PII), including those with credit card information, cost businesses $173 per record — more than any other category of asset stolen in data breaches3.
+Customer PII is also the most breached record type of all, compared to employee PII, intellectual property, and other categories.
+Customer PII represents 46% of all breaches in the 2024 report.

-Consumers’ concerns are also mounting, according to the Identity Theft Resource Center (ITRC), whose 2023 Consumer Impact Report cited a rise in sophisticated social engineering scams such as phishing for credit card numbers and an increase in related dollar losses.
-[5] Nearly one-third (31%) of the victims who reported identity theft to the ITRC in 2022 felt compelled to freeze their credit.
+Consumers’ concerns are also mounting, according to the Identity Theft Resource Center (ITRC), whose 2023 Consumer Impact Report cited a rise in sophisticated social engineering scams such as phishing for credit card numbers and an increase in related dollar losses2.
+In fact, 31% of the victims who reported identity theft to the ITRC in 2022 felt compelled to freeze their credit.

 The Marriage of PCI DSS and DMARC Tools

 Issued in March 2022, PCI DSS v4.0 cites anti-phishing mechanisms such as DMARC as a recommended best practice.
-By the end of March 2025, such efforts will be required for PCI compliance.[6]
+By the end of March 2025, such efforts will be required for PCI compliance4.

 The updated standard calls for a combination of anti-phishing controls, applied company-wide.
 The list includes: